paulfoley/Udacity_Nanodegree-Full_Stack/Personal_Website/README.md

 # Project - Personal Website

-One of the best ways to get found for opportunities is to have a personal website, where you can show off your skills and accomplishments.
+One of the best ways to get found for business opportunities is to have a personal website, where you can show off your skills and accomplishments.

 ## Project Overview

-In this project, we will use [Google App Engine](https://cloud.google.com/appengine/) to build a personal website using [HTML5](https://www.w3schools.com/html/html5_intro.asp) and [CSS](https://www.w3schools.com/css/default.asp).
-The site will be responsive and will display images, personal descriptions, and links to other sites on the web.
+In this project, we will build a responsive personal website to display photos, biography, skills, and links to other personal sites on the web.
+We will deploy and host our website using [Google App Engine](https://cloud.google.com/appengine/).

 ## Getting Started